aio-libs/aiohttp/docs/web_exceptions.rst

    An exception for *451 Unavailable For Legal Reasons*, a subclass of :exc:`HTTPClientError`.

-   :param link: A link to a resource with information for the blocking reason,
+   :param link: A link to the entity implementing the blockage,
                 :class:`str` or :class:`~yarl.URL`

    For other parameters see :exc:`HTTPException` constructor.

    .. attribute:: link

-      A :class:`~yarl.URL` link to a resource with information for the blocking reason, read-only property.
+      A :class:`~yarl.URL` link to the entity implementing the blockage or ``None``, read-only property.